 As per the GST Act, any business involved in the supply of goods or services shall take registration under GST if their turnover earned during the year exceeds the threshold limit specified by the GST Act.
 The assessee who has taken registration under the GST Act will be provided with a GST Registration Certificate from GST REG-06.
 In various cases, it can be seen that the GST Authority cancels the registration of an assessee under GST.
 In such a case, if the assessee is not satisfied with the decision made by the GST Authority, they can go for an appeal with the Appellate Authority within a prescribed time limit.
 This very point is the basis of discussion in this article.

-Eligibility to go for appeal
+Eligibility to go for an appeal

 An assessee who is or was holding GST registration or is an unregistered individual or such other entity and is not happy with any decision taken by the GST Authority pertaining to the GST registration held by it or its cancellation holds the eligibility and right to appeal before the Appellate Authority within a period of three months from the date of giving of resolution or the communication of such an order by the authority.